syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 {% previewsample "page.domainurl/code-snippet/timeline/customization/connector-common" %}
 {% endif %}

-### Individual Styling
+### Individual styling

-You can also apply unique styles to individual connectors, enabling you to visually differentiate specific items within the timeline.
+You can also apply unique styles to individual connectors, to differentiate specific items within the timeline.

 {% if page.publishingplatform == "typescript" %}